- Map & Itinerary

 Celebratory drinks and snacks will be provided at the finish so you can mark your achievement with your fellow team-mates.

-Due to COVID-19, the debut of The May 50K for Mental Health UK has been postponed to 7th – 8th May 2021.
-Those who were booked on to the 2020 dates, your booking has been transferred free of cost to 2021.
+Due to COVID-19 and subsequent Government restrictions, the debut of The May 50K for Mental Health UK has been postponed from 7th – 8th May 2021 to 2nd – 3rd July 2021.
+Those who were booked on the May dates, your booking has been transferred free of cost to July 2021.

 - COVID-19 risk assessments